net-lisias-kspu/Historian/README.md

 The following pre-defined placeholder values can be used inside a text element.
 These placeholders will be replaced with their corresponding values when a screenshot is taken.

 * `<N>` Inserts a new line.
 * `<Date>` Formatted date string.
 Standard Earth calendar dates if game settings is Earth time (24 hour days).
-"Fake" Kerbin dates based on 12 alternating 35 and 36 day months and six day week if game settings is Kerbin time (6 hour days). e.g. Wednesday 13 January 2016 or Esant 06 Trenam 001. __NOTE__: Kerbin day and month names are currently hardcoded (see below for list) but will be customisable in a future release.
+"Fake" Kerbin dates based on 12 alternating 35 and 36 day months and six day week if game settings is Kerbin time (6 hour days). e.g. Wednesday 13 January 2016 or Esant 06 Trenam 001. __NOTE__: Kerbin day and month names can be customised from the settings window - see below for default values.
 * `<DateKAC>` Formatted date string using variable length year †
 * `<UT>` KSP Universal Time.
 Example: _Y12, D29, 2:02:12_
 * `<Year>` Current year in chosen `CalendarMode`